malakoabdalla/translation_surfaces24/README.md

 ## Git instructions
 In the terminal, in the folder for the project (check that with `pwd`) Before you make changes to a fresh branch
+`git status` - checks what's going on with git
 `git pull`

 At the end of the day: